TR-SUNSHINE/Frontend/README.md

 <i>-git commit -m “FIX: Null Exception in Function GetWeather” </i>

 ### Branch Rules
-In this project we are enforcing a two step review and approval by the code owner for each change to each branch.
+1) A two step review and one step approval is required to merge from the remote branch to the remote repository.
+2) All administrators are allowed to override the two step review and one step approval.